 Skip to main content

-The Tweed Valley Forest Park is one of the premier mountain bike destinations in Scotland.
-The Tweed Valley is renowned throughout the UK, Europe, and beyond for the quality, design, and the sheer number of dedicated mountain bike trails and also the passion for the sport that winds through every fibre of the Valley.
+The Tweed Valley is a world class destination, renowned for the quality, design, and the sheer number of dedicated and varied mountain bike trails but also the passion for the sport that winds through every fibre of the Valley.
+If you have visited previously, awesome, but come back, there is always something new to ride or a new adventure to be had.

-Situated just a few miles from Glentress, Innerleithen is suited to the more experienced rider.
+Situated just a few miles from Glentress easily accessed by the multi use path, Innerleithen is suited to the more experienced rider.
 The DH trails littering the hill, are regarded as some of the best in the UK and beyond.
 The challenging XC route is not for the faint-hearted either!
-It includes a leg-burning climb with awesome views at the top a reward for your efforts and grin-inducing singletrack descents with optional black graded features.
+It includes a leg-burning climb with awesome views at the top a reward for your efforts.
 And, if you know where to look, you'll find some of the best natural hand-built trails you'll ever be lucky enough to ride.
+Trail Forks will be your friend here!
+See link below in 'Inspiration for Your Visit'.

 Pre or post-ride you'll want to visit the small town of Innerleithen as it is fast becoming a hub of mountain bike businesses.
-With 4 bike shops on its small high street offering hire bikes, guided rides and tuition as well as kit, muddy biker friendly cafes, its most definitely work a visit.
+With bike shops offering hire bikes, guided rides and tuition as well as kit and servicing.
+Alongside several new bike friendly places to eat, awesome, welcoming vibes, great hotels and restaurants for your post ride fuel, it is most definitely worth a visit.

 DM Bin S TV 4